robochimps/isotope_nqr/README.md

-# Effects of isotope substitution on nucler spin hyperfine interactions
+# Effects of isotope substitution on nuclear-quadrupole hyperfine interactions

 This repository contains source code and results of calculations accompanying the manuscript: